 Dr. Luciane Scarato

-Currently she looks at the historical (re)construction of unequal contexts, experiences, and actors in Latin America.
-As such, she focuses on various ‘turning points’, from the colonial period to the early 20th century, in which existing models for dealing with conviviality, difference, and inequality changed.
-In doing so, this reconstruction aims to demonstrate that the study of inequality throughout different historical periods contributes to shaping conviviality as an innovative analytical concept.
+Her current research examines the historical (re)construction of unequal contexts, experiences, and actors in Latin America.
+She focuses on various ‘turning points’ throughout the colonial period up to the early 20th century, that indicate a change in existing models of conviviality, difference, and inequality.
+In doing so, this reconstruction aims to demonstrate that the study of inequality throughout different historical periods can contribute to an understanding of conviviality as an innovative analytical concept.